 Anti-biotech campaigns are active on social media.
 These often motivate the public misperception about the consumption of food products derived from biotechnology.
 The food industry has mixed views about biotechnology's risks and benefits.
-However, Egyptian agri-businesses and food companies exporting to the EU prefer not to advocate for biotechnology products.
+However, Egyptian agribusinesses and food companies exporting to the EU prefer to not advocate for biotechnology products.